rderewianko/GYoS/README.md

   ![Image of Script Options](https://i.imgur.com/EWKrE61.png)

+### Create a SendGrid account

+* Create an account at https://sendgrid.com/free/
+  * This will allow 100 emails per day for free.
+If you scale higher than this, paid options are available.
+* Create an API Key, and add to the beginning of the script in Jamf

 ### Create a policy for the Item you would like to be ordered.

 * You will need: